-- A student's absence is considered unexcused (truant) when it is without parent/guardian consent. - B. Truancies will result in the assignment of progressive discipline (i.e., detention, Saturday School, suspension). - Truancies will result in loss of credit for assignments and/or performance on the day of the truancy. - D. If a student has three (3) or more class hours of unexcused absences in a class, regardless of total number of absences, credit is denied and he/she CANNOT appeal for credit reinstatement.
-Instead, the student will receive a no credit (N/C) for the class(es) or a fail (F) if not passing the class.
-Reminder: 1 block period = 2 class hours of attendance.
+- A. A student's absence is considered unexcused (truant) when it is without parent/guardian consent. - B. Truancies will result in the assignment of progressive discipline (i.e., detention, Saturday School, suspension). - C. Truancies will result in loss of credit for assignments and/or performance on the day of the truancy. - D. If a student has three (3) or more days of unexcused absences in a class, regardless of total number of absences, a conference with administration is needed.